Chaste/project_PlosOne_mRNA/README.txt

 To use the Chaste code, it is recommended you familiarise yourself with how Chaste works on the Chaste wiki.

-The file to be compiled, TestSensitivityAnalysisOHaraEndo.hpp, may be compiled from your Chaste folder as follows:
+The file to be compiled, TestSensitivityAnalysisOHaraEndoLiteratePaper.hpp, may be compiled from your Chaste folder as follows:

 cd Chaste

-scons ts=projects/PlosOne_mRNA/test/TestSensitivityAnalysisOHaraEndo.hpp
+scons ts=projects/PlosOne_mRNA/test/TestSensitivityAnalysisOHaraEndoLiteratePaper.hpp

 scons will then compile and run the resulting executable.
 This will result in a request for the following arguments:
 # 0 arguments supplied.